F-Yousefi/Breast_Cancer_Prediction/README.md

 <br><br>

 ## Abstract
 This project is based on the dataset published by [UCI MACHINE LEARNING](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data/data) available in Kaggle.
-The hottest project based on this dataset is developed by [BUDDHINI W](https://www.kaggle.com/code/buddhiniw/breast-cancer-prediction) which an excellent acccuracy about `94.4%` which looks perfect.
+The hottest project based on this dataset is developed by [BUDDHINI W](https://www.kaggle.com/code/buddhiniw/breast-cancer-prediction) which has achieved an excellent acccuracy about `94.4%` which looks perfect.
 However, in this repository, you can gain the accuracy of `99.1%` on test data split.

 <br><br>